Skip to content

 useEffect: Side Effects

 Runs code after render.
-Used for things like fetching data, subscriptions, or DOM manipulation:
+Used for things like subscriptions or DOM manipulation:

 import { useEffect, useState } from 'react';